International Double MSc Degree

 Scholarships

+Number of scholarships.
 The number of scholarships allocated to our programme has not been defined yet.
-However, you may consider that for the 2021 intake 3 scholarships have been provided to our students.
+However, consider that in 2023 our network has assigned 32 scholarships.

 How to apply?
-No additional application is required.
-The University overall ranking (which will involve all the other international students enrolling in other UAQ international programmes) will be based on our own ranking.
-If you're selected, you will receive an award notification via email from the office in charge (International Relations Office of the University of L'Aquila) typically in June-July.
+No additional application is required on your side.
+The University's overall ranking (which will involve all the other UAQ international students) will be based on our ranking.
+If selected, you will receive an award notification via email from the office in charge (international.students@univaq.it) typically in June-July.
+Contributions are expected to be paid by the end of December 2024.

 Not to be confused with Erasmus Mundus (EMJMD) scholarships!

-Please consider that for your mobility you might also benefit from an additional special fund by the Italian Ministry of Education usually referred to as "Fondo Giovani" and which is addressed to low-income students.
+Please consider that for your mobility you might also benefit from an additional special fund (referred to as the Disantavenged fund) addressed to students from families that have generated a low income in Italy.

-All in all such scholarships, i.e. Erasmus+ for Mobility (~300 EUR/month) and Fondo Giovani (max.
-500 EUR/month depending on your family income) are expected to award our students up to EUR 800 per month for 12 months at most.
+All in all such grants, i.e. Erasmus+ for Mobility (~300 EUR/month) and Disadvantage Fund (~250 EUR/month depending on your family income in Italy) are expected to award our students up to EUR 550 per month for 12 months at most.

 Other funding opportunities and benefits

-2023-intake students may also obtain other funding opportunies and benefits even from our partner universities (some of our partner universities, for instance, have offered accommodation at reduced fares to our students in Year2).
+2024-intake students may also obtain other funding opportunities and benefits even from our partner universities (some of our partner universities, for instance, have offered accommodation at reduced fares to our students in Year2).
 Detailed information about how to apply and what such funding may cover, will be emailed to applicants later on.

 How to apply?
-Application usually opens in August.
+The application usually opens in August.
 Scholarships are addressed to students from low-income families.
 A few more details will be provided via email by us.
-For a more direct support, you may refer to our Alumni Association.
+For more direct support, you may refer to our Alumni Association starting in August.

 Participation costs